QDucasse/LLVMBindings/README.md

 ---
 The following code corresponds to the tutorial described in the booklet.
 It consists of the creation of a `sum` function in LLVM intermediate representation (IR).

-## Enumeration initialisation

----

-External enumerations have to be initialised at the start.
-The three main enumerations

 ## Module definition

 ---